-Welcome to the second installment of our new #AdventureWild blog.
+Welcome to the second instalment of our new #AdventureWild blog.
 If you missed the first post you can catch up with the time that Dunk went solo kayaking at Oxwich Bay.
 Dunk is also diabetic so we thought it appropriate to look at our love of wild camping and how he manages that hobby whilst also coping with type 1 diabetes.

 For me, Wild Camping is all about being unplugged and free.
 I work in an office surrounded by PCs, Laptops, Mobile Phones, and all manner of electrical items including the air conditioning and the artificial lighting genuinely gets ‘under the skin’ mentally.
 More often than you might think.

 Wild Camping is about getting away from the 9-5.
 The excitement of being challenged and tested by nature.
 Freed from ‘the clock’, time slows and changes shape.
-Time becomes measured by next meal stop, next water source, next campsite and next awesome view.
+Time becomes measured by the next meal stop, the next water source, the next campsite and the next awesome view.
 However, I will stipulate that I do carry a mobile phone with me, for emergency use.
 With GPS positioning enabled as part of my safety regime.
 Especially when trekking alone (or with the dog).

 If you think camping you conjure up images of tents, air beds, tables chairs, gadgets for cooking, cleaning, washing.
 A pretty little campsite, with marked, manicured lawned pitches and easy access to the shower block.
 Wild Camping is none of this.
 Other than maybe a gadget of a Jet boil kettle and possibly a fire lighting kit.
 Wild Camping to me is sleeping under the stars as close to nature as possible.
 I don't take a tent, just a sleeping bag and a tarp.
 Even if nighttime temperatures can be very cold and Wales is renowned for its rain!

 I always keep my insulin and test kit in a Maxpedition Cocoon.
 The cocoon has a stiff back that protects from bumps/drops and I use a dry bag for waterproofing.
 The Cocoon Pouch is designed as a durable low-profile carry case with a full-length opening zipper and paracord pull.
-Loops throughout for tie-downs, key rings, SlikClips, or detachable 1" quick release buckles.
+Loops throughout for tie-downs, keyrings, SlikClips, or detachable 1" quick release buckles.

 I have the Accu-Chek Aviva Expert.
 It comes with the FastClix finger pricker.
 Quite of a few of my friends and colleagues have the same test meter.
 I like its dose calculation feature, give it your intended carb consumption and exercise level, and it’ll read your current blood sugar level and advise what dose to take.